 Do you suspect that food is causing or worsening your gastrointestinal symptoms?
 The Jill Roberts Center for Inflammatory Bowel Disease (JRC) can help.
 In addition to working closely with our Registered Dietitian Nutritionist to identify food triggers, healthcare professionals at JRC can perform breath testing to determine if you are experiencing intolerance or malabsorption of certain types of carbohydrates.
+The following are examples of food intolerances the JRC can diagnose and treat utilizing breath testing approaches:

 If you experience gas, bloating, abdominal pain or diarrhea shortly after eating milk products, particularly milk or ice cream, you might be lactose intolerant.
 Lactose intolerance happens when your body cannot digest lactose, a natural sugar found in milk.
 This is different than a milk allergy.
 Lactose intolerance occurs when there is not enough lactase, an enzyme produced by the small intestine that is required to break down lactose.
 If lactose is not digested and absorbed in the small intestine, it moves into the large intestine where it is fermented by bacteria, which can result in uncomfortable abdominal symptoms.